 Mr Craig Olsen has over 25 years' experience in the insurance industry.
-Mr Olsen was appointed Chief Executive New Zealand in December 2015 with a commencement date of 1 January 2016.
+Mr Olsen was appointed Chief Executive of IAG New Zealand Limited in December 2015 with a commencement date of 1 January 2016.

-Mr Olsen was previously Executive General Manager - Direct Insurance New Zealand.
-Prior to that, he was Executive General Manager - Transformation, responsible for the successful integration of AMI into IAG in New Zealand.
+Prior to this, Mr Olsen was Executive General Manager - Direct Insurance New Zealand.
+Mr Olsen joined IAG Australia in 2000 and has held many senior roles there and in New Zealand including Executive General Manager - Transformation, responsible for the successful integration of AMI Into IAG New Zealand and Head of Workers' Compensation - Victoria and for CGU Insurance.